icebert04/icebert04.github.io/_posts/2018-5-25-runt-in-the-litter.md

 Did you get my point?
 It's **"Survival of the Fittest"** out there.

 In all honesty, I don't give a damn about what people think.
 What I care about is my Runt in here.
 I believe in stories like the "Ugly Duckling" and "Jon Snow's Direwolf".
 I believe that the future looks bright for my Runt.
 Lorenzo has his parents, brother, some family members, friends to support and guide him.
 We are all confident that Lorenzo will grow up to be a fine, young, and indenpendent man.

+If it doens't turn out that way, and everything goes south... that is all fine by me.
+Lorenzo will still be the most **"Prettiest Runt in the World"** for me!